 From Balquhidder, the tour winds its way through the tough knot of mountains known as Breadalbane (meaning the 'high country of Scotland').

-Before lunch, you stop to see Kilchurn Castle, a magnificent ruin situated on the edge of Loch Awe and former home of the Campbells of Breadalbane.
+Before lunch, you have a photo stop to admire Kilchurn Castle, a magnificent ruin situated on the edge of Loch Awe and former home of the Campbells of Breadalbane.

 You continue along the banks of Loch Awe through Campbell country to the picturesque town of Inveraray on the shores of Loch Fyne.

-Here you can admire the 18th-century castle (open to visitors April until October), take time to explore the town and or head to the Old Jail.
+Here you can admire the 18th-century castle (open to visitors April until October), take time to explore the town, or head to the Old Jail.**